 Project SEARCH is a life-changing project opening up a world of opportunities for young people with SEND.
 The project, which is run at Whipps Cross Hospital, helps young people with SEND gain useful employability skills within a supportive and understanding environment.
+From September 2022, the Project will also be run at Britain’s oldest hospital, St Bartholomew’s Hospital in the City of London.
+Both hospitals are part of east London’s Barts Health NHS Trust.

 Throughout the year-long programme, interns received intensive, personalised support from exceptional mentors who ensure they feel secure and comfortable every step of the way.
 Support might include helping interns travel independently to work, giving them the confidence to speak to new people or identifying ways to work through a list of tasks.
 This support enables our interns to excel in their placements and become highly-valued team members making a meaningful contribution to their department.

-The impact of Project SEARCH cannot be underestimated; not only does it provide worthwhile employment, it increases interns’ confidence and self-belief and, most importantly, gives them a sense of purpose in life.
+The impact of Project SEARCH cannot be underestimated; not only does it provide worthwhile employment, it also increases interns’ confidence and self-belief and, most importantly, gives them a sense of purpose in life.

 - Administrative: sorting patient notes and making and taking phone calls